Sheldon Creed

-Sheldon M. Creed (born September 30, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 2 Chevrolet Camaro for Richard Childress Racing.
-He is a member of Drivers Edge Development, a driver development program for Chevrolet-affiliated racers.
+Sheldon Michael Creed (born September 30, 1997) is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 00 Chevrolet Camaro SS for Haas Factory Team.

 Born in Alpine, California, Creed grew up competing in short course off-road racing, winning championships in the Lucas Oil Off Road Racing Series (LOORRS) and Stadium Super Trucks (SST).
 A two-time SST champion, he also has the most race wins in series history with 39.
 Creed moved to stock cars in 2016 with the ARCA Racing Series, and he would win its title in 2018.
 After making sporadic starts in various NASCAR series in 2017 and 2018, he became a full-time NASCAR Camping World Truck Series driver in 2019.
 He won the 2020 NASCAR Gander RV & Outdoors Truck Series Championship in his second full season.

-Creed has also raced in Aussie Racing Cars, NASCAR Xfinity Series, NASCAR K&N Pro Series East and West, and Trans-Am Series, and has participated in rally raid events like the Baja 1000 and Dakar Rally.
+Creed has also raced in Aussie Racing Cars, NASCAR Camping World Truck Series, NASCAR K&N Pro Series East and West, and Trans-Am Series, and has participated in rally raid events like the Baja 1000 and Dakar Rally.
 He is a two-time X Games medalist, winning a silver medal in 2014 and gold in 2015.

-He is nicknamed "The Showstopper", which he received from SST announcer Sean Sermini.
-During his early off-road career, he possessed the moniker "Prodigy of Short Course".
+Creed was nicknamed “Silver Creed” by commentator Rick Allen due to his multiple second place finishes; as of the 2025 Food City 300, Sheldon Creed has a record 15 runner-up finishes in the Xfinity Series, the most of any driver without a win.